-Tablets, or internet tablets, are the very latest in mobile computing.
-Tablets combine touchscreen technology with expansive, pin-sharp displays for enjoying video on the go and a fun and intuitive web browsing experience.
-Grab a tablet and you'll also get oodles of great apps.
-Select models even feature dual cameras for video calling, to bring you even closer to your nearest and dearest.
+Tablets combine touchscreen technology with expansive, pin-sharp displays for enjoying video.
+They also feature dual cameras for video calling and taking snaps and offer an intuitive web browsing experience.
+Grab a tablet and you'll also get oodles of great apps to choose from too.

 Why choose a tablet?

-Here we’ll talk you through all the key features of tablets to help you decide if these great gadgets are right for your needs.
+Here we’ll talk you through all the key features of tablets to help you decide if they're right for your needs.

 Enjoy media & the web on the go